ahmed-bouayed/upgraded-fishstick/_posts/2025-02-25-monitoring-k8s.md

 ```
 -->

-Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.
+Visit <https://github.com/prometheus-operator/kube-prometheus> for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.

-For more information about port-forwarding, refer to Use Port Forwarding to Access Applications in a Cluster.
+## Access to Dashboard

 1. Navigate to `localhost:3000` in your browser.
 2. The Grafana sign-in page appears.